 The answer is YES.

-If you are an existing Peloton rider or Peloton App user, you will have full access to the Tread classes when they become available (likely Fall 2018 when the treadmills ship) at no additional charge.
+If you are an existing Peloton rider or Peloton App user, you have full access to the Tread classes as of June 20, 2018.
+Check out some of the bootcamp and outdoor classes, both live and on-demand.

 - Download the Peloton App (if you own the bike, you get the app for free.
 Otherwise, you’ll need to pay $12.99 per month)

 - Use either your iPhone or iPad to stream the classes